adopted-ember-addons/ember-electron/README.md

 it to change any testem configuration, make sure to modify the right file.

 ## Packaging
 Ember-Electron comes with an integrated packager to create binaries (.app, .exe etc), which can be run with `ember electron:package`.
 By default, the packager creates binaries for all platforms and architectures using your app's name and version as defined in `package.json`.
-Under the hood, it uses the popular [electron-packager](https://github.com/maxogden/electron-packager) module (via [electron-forge](https://github.com/electron-userland/electron-forge)).
+Under the hood, it uses [electron-forge](https://github.com/electron-userland/electron-forge)).

 To create standalone binaries of your Ember App, simply run the following command: